-Sponsored by Vanderbilt University School of Medicine.
-Vanderbilt University School of Medicine is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Vanderbilt University School of Medicine maintains responsibility for this program and its content.
-Vanderbilt University School of Medicine designates this educational activity for 18.5 CE credits toward the continuing educational of psychologists.
+Sponsored by Vanderbilt University Medical Center.
+Vanderbilt University Medical Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Vanderbilt University Medical Center maintains responsibility for this program and its content.
+Vanderbilt University Medical Center designates this educational activity for 18.5 CE credits toward the continuing educational of psychologists.
 No partial credit may be awarded.

 This educational activity received no commercial support.
-All course directors, planners, and speakers have no financial relationships to disclose with the exception of the following: Rachel Hundley, Ph.D., Assistant Professor, Department of Pediatrics and Psychiatry, Vanderbilt University School of Medicine, Monroe Carell Jr. Children's Hospital at Vanderbilt, is an ADOS trainer for Western Psychological Services.
+All course directors, planners, and speakers have no financial relationships to disclose with the exception of the following: Rachel Hundley, Ph.D., Assistant Professor, Department of Pediatrics and Psychiatry, Vanderbilt University Medical Center, Monroe Carell Jr. Children's Hospital at Vanderbilt, is an ADOS trainer for Western Psychological Services.

 This course is offered for 1.85 ASHA CEU’s (intermediate level; professional area)